-It’s easy to make excuses for not getting a flu shot.
-Most people don’t want to subject themselves to a needle stick when they feel healthy.
-A number of myths about the safety and effectiveness have also made it easy to make excuses for not getting protected.
+It’s easy to make excuses for not getting a flu shot and we know all of the flu shot myths people use.
+Most people don’t want to subject themselves to a needle prick when they feel healthy.
+A number of myths about the safety and effectiveness of the flu shot have also made it easy to dismiss.
 However, the CDC recommends that everyone – with very few exceptions – get a flu shot.
 Vaccination is an important step in the prevention of flu this winter.

 5 Flu Shot Myths Busted

 While a fear of needles probably plays the largest role in avoiding the flu shot, there are plenty of unwarranted reasons people have for avoiding what could be a health-saving vaccine.